 Ed Bosso, President of Educational Programs

 Ed Bosso joined Perkins School for the Blind in March 2016.
-As president of Educational Programs and superintendent, he oversees all of Perkins’ educational services, including programs on Perkins’ Watertown campus and in public schools, as well as the operations of the Training & Educational Resources Program, encompassing teacher training and the Perkins Research Library and Archives.
+As president of Educational Programs and superintendent, he oversees all of Perkins’ educational services, including educational programs on Perkins’ Watertown campus and in public schools, as well as the operations of the Training & Educational Resources Program, encompassing teacher training and the Perkins Research Library and Archives.
 Bosso has more than 30 years of experience in special education, including leadership positions as principal of the Delaware School for the Deaf, director of Statewide Programs for Deaf and Deaf Blind Students, and assistant superintendent of human resources for the Christina School District in Wilmington, Delaware.
 Prior to Perkins, he served as vice president of Gallaudet’s National Deaf Education Center.
 Bosso earned a master’s degree in educational administration/supervision from California State University, Northridge and a Bachelor of Science in special education from Bloomsburg University.

 Kim Charlson, Executive Director of Perkins Library

 Kim Charlson has been involved with Perkins Library since 1985, and has been director since 2001, overseeing the library’s mission of providing accessible reading material to people who are blind or visually impaired.
 Charlson also oversees the FCC iCanConnect program, the National Deaf-Blind Equipment Distribution program providing free communication technology to eligible individuals.
 A distinguished expert on library and information services for people with disabilities, Charlson serves on several committees for the Library of Congress’ National Library Service for the Blind and Physically Handicapped and has contributed to numerous publications on braille and library services.
 She is the first woman president of the American Council of the Blind and a member of the Accessible Books Consortium to support the Marrakesh Treaty.
 Charlson is the president of the North America/Caribbean Region of the World Blind Union (WBU) and has a master’s degree in library science from the University of North Texas.